SonyResearch/fhibe_evaluation_api/docs/task_specifics.md

 where:

 - `[]` represents a Python list.
 - keypoints are returned in a nested list structure.
-For each ground truth bounding box (`i`) in an image, there is a single set of predicted keypoints (`j`), represented by a list of lists `[[x_k,y_k]_j]`, where `x_k,y_k` denote the x and y coordiantes of a single keypoint. `k` runs over the keypoints in a set of keypoints detected within a single ground truth bounding box.
+For each ground truth person bounding box (`i`) in an image, there is a single set of predicted keypoints (`j`), represented by a list of lists `[[x_k,y_k]_j]`, where `x_k,y_k` denote the x and y coordiantes of a single keypoint (e.g. "Nose"). `k` runs over the keypoints in a set of keypoints detected within a single ground truth bounding box.
 - **!!
 Important !!**: By default, the full set of keypoints available in this API will be used when evaluating your model.
 The API will assume that your model outputs all keypoints.
+In some images, some ground truth keypoints may be invisible and will not be counted when computing the metrics.
+Your model should return a placeholder value, e.g., -999, if it does not predict the existence of a keypoint.
+However, the keypoint coordinates must still be present in the output of your model.
 The full set of keypoints [follows the COCO dataset format](https://cocodataset.org/#keypoints-eval), and is:

 ```
 "Nose"